LucksDrives/My-Codes-Learning-to-Program-Organizate-by-Semester/README.md

 # My-Codes-Learning-to-Program
-These are my codes that i made in college to learn to program.
+These are my codes that i made in college and courses to learn to program.